DevMore04/PowerBI_Beginners_Dashboard/README.md

 # PowerBI_Beginners_Dashboard
 This is my first HandsOn experience of creating a dashboard using PowerBI.
 I have analysed E-Commerce Sales Data, created an interactive dashboard using PowerBI.

-Additionaly, I would like to mention a big thanks to Rishab Mishra.
-His youtube video played a role as a refernce point to me while developing the dashboard.
+In addition, I would like to thank Rishab Mishra.
+His YouTube video served as a reference point for me when creating the dashboard.
 Link to Rishab's Github : https://github.com/rishabhnmishra